 The Logitech G402 is decent for office use.
-It's an incredibly well-built mouse, and it's comfortable to use for long periods.
+It's an incredibly well-built mouse and is comfortable to use for long periods.
 It has a lot of programmable buttons that you can customize through G HUB, which is available for both Windows and macOS.
-The scroll wheel is mediocre, as it doesn't have L/R tilt input and can't be unlocked for infinite scrolling.
+The scroll wheel is mediocre, as it doesn't have L/R tilt input and you can't unlock it for infinite scrolling.

 The Logitech G402 Hyperion Fury is great for FPS games.
 It's a well-built mouse that's comfortable to use for long hours.
-It has low click latency, a high polling rate, and allows you to adjust the CPI in small increments.
+It has outstanding click latency and allows you to adjust the CPI in small increments.
 There are buttons for on-the-fly CPI switching, as well as a dedicated sniper button.
 Unfortunately, it's on the heavy side, and there's no weight optimization.

 The Logitech G402 Hyperion Fury is excellent for MMO games.
-It has an excellent build quality, and it's comfortable to use for extended periods, which is great for those long raids.
+It has excellent build quality and is comfortable to use for extended periods, which is great for long sessions.
 It has many programmable buttons, but it might not be enough for some MMO players.

 The Logitech G402 Hyperion Fury has a very gamer-oriented design.
 It has a matte black finish on top with some glossy accents, and the latex-coated sides have the same matte finish.
 It has two side buttons and a dedicated sniper button.
 The two buttons located next to the left click are CPI switching buttons, and the LED lights located below them indicate the active CPI setting.
 The logo lights up, but it's limited to a single blue color.